roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

 ![](../images/basal_adjustment.png)

-Fig: Basals are constantly adjusted so that BG - ISF x IOB = targetBG
+Fig 1: Basals are constantly adjusted so that BG - ISF x IOB = targetBG

 You can read about how OpenAPS calculates the amount of IOB in greater detail [here](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/understanding-insulin-on-board-calculations.html).